 For every classy museum and five-star dinner you have in NYC, you can also have a wild night out on the town.
-Whether you’re partying in a nightclub with friends or a date, going out in New York is an experience like no other.
+Whether you’re partying in a nightclub with friends or spending a romantic evening with a date, going out in New York is an experience like no other.
 The next time you’re going out to “go out,” consider these NYC nightlife spots.

 The Park, 118 10th Ave

 The Park isn’t an actual park, but the size of the space and its outdoorsy patio will almost convince you otherwise.
 Located in West Chelsea, The Park has a glassed-in garden with trees and string lights as well as a rooftop patio that provides a stunning view of the High Line.
 The number of rooms in The Park means that you can dance, grab a drink, and chat with friends in different locations throughout the building.
 And if you’re visiting in winter and it starts to get chilly, you can warm up by one of the many fireplaces throughout the complex.